6G-SANDBOX/docs/docs/toolkit-installer/phases.md

 - Refresh the list of available appliances in the marketplace.
 - Download required appliances from the OpenNebula Public marketplace:
   - Ubuntu 22.04
-  - Service oneKE 1.29
 - Download required appliances from the 6G-SANDBOX marketplace:
   - Service 6G-Sandbox Toolkit
-  - NTP
+  - Service oneKE 1.31
   - UERANSIM
+  - Bastion

 ### Fourth phase